jeiyanet/desktop-setup/README.md

 This is intended for:

-- Debian 12 with Gnome.
+- Debian 13 with Gnome.
-- Kali Linux 2024.4
+- Kali Linux 2025.2

 # Installation

 > Make sure you are on ethernet

-In your Kali box, run this command in the terminal:
+In your linux box, run this command in the terminal:

 ```bash
 wget "https://raw.githubusercontent.com/jeiyanet/desktop-setup/refs/heads/main/deploy/bootstrap.sh" && \